CoreBond/corebond-nucleo-demo/README.md

 - Signals from the same device are consistent
 - Signals from different devices are distinguishable
-- Identity can be verified without stored secrets
+- Identity can be verified without stored keys

-This behavior has been observed across multiple physical devices with consistent separation between legitimate and non-matching signals under repeated cold boot conditions.
+This behavior has been observed across repeated runs with clear separation between legitimate and non-matching signals.

-Environmental variation and long-term drift are active areas of ongoing validation.

 ---

-## What This Is Not
+## Why This Matters

-- Not encryption
-- Not a key storage mechanism
-- Not a PUF library or wrapper
-- Not secure key exchange

-CoreBond does not protect secrets.
-It removes the need for them.
+Traditional systems rely on stored secrets or key exchange.

+CoreBond removes both.

+With no stored keys, there is nothing to extract from memory.
+With no key exchange, there is nothing to intercept or replay.

+Identity is generated at runtime from the device itself.

 ---

-## Why This Matters

-Most security systems assume secrets can be protected.

-CoreBond assumes they will eventually be extracted.

-Instead of defending stored credentials, CoreBond eliminates them:

-- No secrets to steal
-- No secrets to rotate
-- No secrets to leak at scale
+## Test Conditions

+- Repeated cold boot measurements
-Identity is derived from the physical device itself, not from stored or transmitted data.
+- Identity derived from intrinsic device signal behavior

-This removes entire classes of key extraction and replay attacks.
+- No stored credentials or persistent identity artifacts
+- Evaluation performed under identical conditions across devices

+---

+## Observed Behavior

+- Same device → consistent identity reproduction (~83%)
+- Different device → failed authentication under the same constraints
+- Clear separation between legitimate and non-matching signals

+---

+## Prototype Status

+This is an early-stage prototype intended to demonstrate core identity behavior.

+Ongoing work includes:
+- Improving identity reproducibility
+- Environmental testing (temperature, voltage, aging)
+- Expanded multi-device validation
+- Adversarial resistance testing

 ---